 NewEnglandTravelPlanner.com Logo Harriet Beecher Stowe

-Even though the novel was not specifically anti-slavery or pro-Abolition, it became an Abolitionist favorite, changing the laisez-faire attitude of many in the northern states to one of active disapproval of slavery.
-The novel was translated, published and read abroad as well.
+Even though the novel was not specifically anti-slavery or pro-Abolition, it became an Abolitionist favorite, changing the laisez-faire attitude of many in the northern states to one of active disapproval of slavery—which was its author's goal.

 Brunswick ME